New York agrees to settle officer's whistleblower lawsuit for $280,000

 The settlement, in which the city did not admit wrongdoing, came 10 months after a U.S. appeals court reinstated the lawsuit.

-The 2nd U.S. Circuit Court of Appeals in New York reversed an earlier lower court decision dismissing the case, saying Matthews' comments regarding the alleged quota were protected by the First Amendment guaranteeing freedom of speech.
+The 2nd U.S. Circuit Court of Appeals in New York reversed an earlier lower court decision dismissing the case, saying Matthews' comments regarding the alleged quota were protected by the First Amendment guarantee of freedom of speech.

 The lawsuit claimed Matthews, who has been with the force for 17 years, was given punitive assignments, denied overtime and harassed as a result of his whistleblowing.